Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/0-intro-issuer.md

 ![cert-manager issuers](../../../assets/images/cert-manager-issuers.svg)

-This is great if your chosen entity appears on the above image but disconcerting otherwise.
+This is great if your chosen Issuer type appears on the above image but disconcerting otherwise.

-Thankfully, the loosely-coupled and extensible nature of Kubernetes enables a solution in the shape of [External Issuers](https://cert-manager.io/docs/configuration/external/) of which there are several already available in the public domain.
+Thankfully, the loosely-coupled and extensible nature of cert-manager and Kubernetes enables a solution in the shape of [External Issuers](https://cert-manager.io/docs/configuration/external/) of which there are several already available in the public domain.